jbluemink/Sitecore-GraphQL-Import/README.md

 Easily migrate content to Sitecore XM Cloud using the Sitecore Authoring and Management GraphQL API.
 See [Seamles Content Migrating with GraphQL](https://uxbee.eu/insights/seamless-content-migration-with-graphql)

+Utilizing the Sitecore GraphQL API proves to be an efficient strategy for seamlessly migrating content to Sitecore XM Cloud.
+This approach leverages the power of GraphQL to streamline the transfer process, ensuring a smooth and structured content including media migration experience.

 ## Overview
 This repository provides a C# demo of the Sitecore GraphQL API.
 The included console app showcases various capabilities, such as retrieving Sitecore items, obtaining a list of websites, inserting sample items, and uploading media files.
 To get started, simply fill in your hostname, API key, and access token in the app.config file.